JoinDevathon/Cryptkeeper-2016/README.md

+# BobTheLearningZombie
+A machine learning Zombie that tries to kill you!

 # Devathon Project
 This is the base layout for your Devathon Project.
 It includes several scripts to make running incredibly easy on Windows, Mac, and Linux.